NC3-LU/MOSP/README.md

 ## Presentation

-[MOSP](https://github.com/cedricbonhomme/MOSP) lets you create, edit and share JSON objects.
+[MOSP](https://github.com/cedricbonhomme/MOSP) is a platform to create, edit and share JSON objects.

 ### What's in the name?